Beviso23/final_project/README.md

 | `name`                 | Character   | Name of the explosion or bomb                                              |
 | `type`                 | Character   | Method of deployment (e.g., air drop, underground, water surface, etc.)    |

+---

+### Flexdashboard

+The file with the flexdashboard is called 'Flexdashboard_Storyboard_test.Rmd'.
+The Flexdashboard consists of panels that summarize the data on nuclear explosions from 1945 to 1998 through quantitative, interactive, and geographical visualization.